gabormajerszky/java-cheatsheet/README.md

 -
 You need to do 2 things:
 ```
-1. Set the user variable JAVA_HOME to the JDK's root folder
+1. Set the system variable JAVA_HOME to the JDK's root folder
 2. Append the system variable Path with the the JDK's bin folder
 ```